 - the right to feel and be safe

 - the right to be treated with respect

 - the right to learn

 Everyone in school has a responsibility to protect these rights through their own behaviour and actions.
 We have very high expectations of our pupils and any behaviour that undermines these rights will be addressed promptly.

 Ambassadors for Orgill Primary School

-Each week staff will choose a pupil that they work with to be awarded Star of the Week.
-This award goes to pupils who have demonstrated particularly positive attitudes to learning during the week and have done something that has impressed.
-Pupils will be given a sticker during the celebration assembly and a postcard will be sent home congratulating them on their achievement.
-Our pupils love seeing these postcards come through their letterbox!
+Each week staff will choose a pupil that they work with to be awarded 'Over and Above Ambassador'.
+This award goes to pupils who have demonstrated particularly positive attitudes to learning during the week and have done something that has impressed their teacher.
+This is an award for hard work and resilience.
+Pupils will be presented with an 'Over and Above' lanyard that they will wear for one week.